CIX VFR Club Banner

 Reading

 To help planning the flight, study exercise 17 section 5 of the CIX VFR Club Flight Training Manual.
 To help departure and arrival procedures at the aerodromes, study exercises 18, 19 and 20 of the Flight Training Manual.
-The Manual is available on the Club website at

 The essential ATC dialogue for this flight is included later in this lesson, but you should also read Chapters 1, 2 and 3 of the Club's Radio Telephony Manual which may also be found on the web site on the same page.